-To benefit from the mighty river without being flooded by it, we need to be open able to open and close the floodgates at will, in order to regulate the flow of information.
+To benefit from the mighty river without being flooded by it, we need to be able to open and close the floodgates at will.
+That is how we regulate the flow of information.

 We are regulating our relationship with experience in order to integrate it optimally.

-We use floodgates to allow for optimal irrigation and make agriculture possible.
-But this process of regulation is not just technological process.
-This is not just a human process.
-It is a natural process, one that we share with other animals.
-It is very clear if you observe how we, or animals, drink.
+The process of regulating interaction is a natural process, one that we share with other animals.
+It is very clear if you observe how human babies drink.

 The bottle is open, and gravity gets the water to flow down to our mouth.